NINDS CDE Notice of Copyright

 The need to record behavior of often elderly subjects with motor impairments (as is typical in Parkinson's disease), and the preference for cross-species comparison influenced the design of the battery.
 Most tests involve large, abstract visual stimuli and touch input is employed as the most applicable interface for delivering the tasks.

 Overview: CANTAB contains a total of 25 cognitive tasks, each loading onto specific cognitive domains across memory, attention, executive function, social cognition, psychomotor and processing speed.
 Individual tests can be grouped together to create a battery relevant for research.
 In 2021 Cambridge Cognition lists 23 tests and groups them into 4 areas: memory, executive, attention and psychomotor speed, and social and emotional cognition.
 Cambridge Cognition has created recommended batteries based on experience within different therapeutic areas, including Parkinson's Disease.
-Where appropriate, adaptive testing procedures have been used to manage test burden, and enable objective data to be collected from subjects with a wide range of abilities.
+Where appropriate, adaptive testing procedures have been used to manage test burden and enable objective data to be collected from subjects with a wide range of abilities.

 Test instructions are administered using standardized voiceovers and interactive tutorials, which are available in numerous languages, helping to facilitate global research collaborations and clinical trials.
 The touch-screen interface permits accurate capture of reaction time and error scores for each task, as well as automatic calculation of derived variables.

-Depending upon how many of the tasks are administered, the time to complete this test could range from 20 minutes to about an hour.
+Depending upon how many of the tasks are administered, the time to complete this test could range from 20 minutes to over an hour.

-PD Specific: Currently six CANTAB tasks form the recommended battery for research into Parkinson's disease.
+Parkinson's Disease-specific: Currently six CANTAB tasks form the recommended battery for research into Parkinson's disease.
 These are the Motor Screening Task (MOT, motor screening), the Reaction Time Task (RTI, psychomotor speed), the Paired Associate Learning Task (PAL, visual episodic memory), the Pattern Recognition Memory Task (PRM, visual recognition memory), the Spatial Working Memory task (SWM, working memory) and the One Touch Stockings of Cambridge (OTS, planning).
 The intra-extradimensional set shifting (IED) task (similar to the Wisconsin) has also been used in PD.